Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Bike-sharing Demand Modeling

 \subsection{Results}

-Figure~\ref{Fig:BIXI_Coe} demonstrates some examples of the estimated coefficients, with panel (a) showing temporal examples of $\bd{\cal{B}}(\bd{s}_{m},:,:)$ and panel (b) showing spatial examples of $\bd{\cal{B}}(:,t_{n},:)$.
-As we can see in Figure~\ref{Fig:BIXI_Coe}(a), the temporal variation of the coefficients for both spatial and temporal covariates are interpretable.
+Figure~\ref{Fig:logBIXICoe_TemPlots} and~\ref{Fig:logBIXICoe_SpaMaps} demonstrate several examples of estimated coefficients, showing temporal plots of $\bd{\cal{B}}(\bd{s}_{m},:,:)$ and spatial maps of $\bd{\cal{B}}(:,t_{n},:)$, respectively.
+As we can see in Figure~\ref{Fig:logBIXICoe_TemPlots}, the temporal variations of the coefficients for both spatial and temporal covariates are interpretable.
 The coefficients (along with CI describing the uncertainty) allow us to identify the most important factors for each station at each time point.
 For example, we observe a similar variation over a week and a general long-term trend from April to October.
-Furthermore, the magnitude of the coefficients is much larger during the summer (July/August) compared to the beginning and end of the operation period, which is as expected as the outdoor temperature drops.
-Overall, for the spatial variables, the positive correlation of walkability and the negative impact caused by the length of major roads indicate that bicycle demands tend to be higher in densely populated neighborhoods.
-For the temporal covariates, precipitation, humidity and the holiday variable all relate to negative coefficients, implying that people are less likely to ride bicycles in rainy/humid periods and on holidays.
-The spatial distributions of the coefficients in Figure~\ref{Fig:BIXI_Coe}(b) also demonstrate consistent estimations, where the effects of covariates tend to be more obvious in the downtown area, involving coefficients with larger absolute values.
+Furthermore, the magnitude of the coefficients can be larger during summer (July / August) compared to the beginning and end of the operation period (e.g., for major roads, walkscore, and mean temperature), which is as expected as the outdoor temperature drops.
+Overall, for spatial variables, the positive correlation of walkability and the negative impact caused by the length of major roads indicate that bicycle demands tend to be higher in densely populated neighborhoods.
+For the temporal covariates, the precipitation and humidity variables both relate to negative coefficients, implying that people are less likely to ride bicycles in rainy/humid periods.
+The spatial distributions of the coefficients in Figure~\ref{Fig:logBIXICoe_SpaMaps} also demonstrate consistent estimations, where the effects of covariates tend to be more obvious in the downtown area, involving coefficients with larger absolute values.
 Again, one can further explore the credible intervals to evaluate the significance of each covariate at a given location.
-It should be noted that the estimated variance $\tau^{-1}$ for $\boldsymbol{\epsilon}$ gives a posterior mean of $5.01\times 10^{-3}$ with a 95\% CI of $[4.94, 5.07]\times 10^{-3}$.
-This variance is much smaller compared with the variability of the data, confirming the importance of varying coefficients in the model.
+In addition, the estimated variance $\tau^{-1}$ for $\boldsymbol{\epsilon}$ gives a posterior mean of $6.19\times 10^{-2}$ with a 95\% CI of $[6.15, 6.28]\times 10^{-2}$.
+This variance is much smaller compared with the variability of the data, validating a good performance of data fitting using the proposed BKTR model.
 In summary, BKTR produces interpretable results for understanding the effects of different spatial and temporal covariates on bike-sharing demand.
-These findings can help planners to evaluate the performance of bike-sharing systems and update/design them.
-Due to the introduction of GP, BKTR is able to perform spatial forecasting/kriging for unknown locations, and such results can be used to select sites for new stations.
+These findings can help planners evaluate the performance of bike-sharing systems and update/design them.